Redesigning the CRM Diary & Appointment Experience

 I Conducted A Focus Group With Existing Users

-Additionally, I conducted observational studies by actively engaging with users in the car dealership call centre environment.
+Additionally, I conducted observational sessions by actively engaging with users in the car dealership call centre environment.
 This involved observing users common patterns and workflows as users interacted with customers, further aiding in identifying key issues with the current diary and appointment system.

 “To understand the problem, I needed to understand how our software was currently being used, so I asked.”